 Lookout towers cost as little as $40 a night.
 If you are looking a more comfortable California camping experience try a rustic cabin for about $75.00 a night.

-Campers will need to carry in their own water for cooking, cleaning, and personal grooming, as well as being prepared to pack in their own sleeping and food preparation gear, as many towers only contain simple furnishings, including cots, a few chairs and if lucky — a propane camp stove.
+Campers will need to carry their own water for cooking, cleaning, and personal grooming, as well as being prepared to pack in their own sleeping and food preparation gear, as many towers only contain simple furnishings, including costs, a few chairs and if lucky — a propane camp stove.

 Relatively small in size, ranging from less than 100 to no more than 300 square feet, most of these lookouts are located atop steep granite peaks and ridgelines usually only accessible by dirt roads.
 So it’s suggested that campers check ahead to see if they require a four-wheel drive, especially during the rainy winter months.

-Finally, at some sites there are flat tent areas available adjacent to some of the lookout towers for families, so parents get the cots in the tower while kids get the tent outside.
+Finally, at some sites, there is flat tent area available adjacent to some of the lookout towers for families, so parents get the cots in the tower while kids get the tent outside.